Advantages of Zinc Paint | Disadvantages of Zinc Paint |

 Choosing the right paint for galvanised steel is crucial to ensure maximum longevity of the painting job.
 Not all paints work for galvanised steel, and selecting the wrong paint can lead to early peeling and flaking.

 The ideal type of paint for galvanised steel is zinc paint.
-Zinc paint is epoxy-based and has a high resistivity to bi-metallic corrosion, which occurs due to the presence of bare steel in close proximity to the galvanised steel.
+Zinc paint is epoxy-based and has a high resistivity to bi-metallic corrosion, which occurs due to the presence of bare mild steel in close proximity to the galvanised steel.

 When choosing the right paint for galvanised steel, it is also important to select a paint that matches the intended use of the painted steel.
 For example, if the painted steel will be exposed to harsh weather conditions, it is recommended to choose a paint that has a high UV resistance.
+The selection of coating systems is also defined in ISO 12944-2 and ISO 12944-5.

-Now that the newly galvanised steel has been properly cleaned and prepared, and the right paint has been chosen, it is time to apply the paint to the galvanised steel.
+Now that the galvanised steel has been properly cleaned and prepared, and the right paint has been chosen, it is time to apply the paint to the galvanised steel.
 Follow these steps to ensure an even and long-lasting coating:

 Note: Remember to use caution when working with paint, especially when using a spray gun.
 Wear protective clothing and a respirator if necessary, and take appropriate safety measures to avoid inhalation, ingestion, or contact with skin and eyes.